Millfield Prep, Glastonbury

 Millfield Prep was set up in 1945 as an offshoot from what is now Millfield Senior School.
 The school follows the IPC – International Primary Curriculum – from Key Stage 1 onwards, which focuses on developing skills as well as knowledge.
 Everywhere you look, there are sculptures and art installations – it’s a stimulating environment.

 The music department is impressive: everyone learns to play the violin in Year 2, plays in the school orchestra in Year 4 and there are 29 different music ensembles.
 Everyone gets involved in drama – including performing in the Christmas production.
 Saturdays are packed with lessons in the morning: games and other activities on and off campus in the afternoon.
 No bored children here.
+I wondered if there was almost too much going on but the school’s already thought of that, with yoga and mindfulness sessions as options.

 Pupils achieve well and are prepared for both Millfield scholarships and Common Entrance but the focus is on developing the whole child rather than academic cramming.
 There’s an accelerated reading scheme from Pre-Prep.
 The vast majority of pupils move onto Millfield Senior School in Street.